Metals - Properties of metals (3)

 3.

-Describe the general chemical properties of metals, limited to their reactions with cold water and steam.
+Describe the general chemical properties of metals, limited to their reactions with dilute acids.